karizabal/ratings-project/README.md

 ## Framing a Prediction Problem

 Based on the results of previous sections, there is a likely correlation between the (average) ratings of recipes and their nutritional values or health benefits.
 To further this investigation into public preferences for healthy diets—and their implications of the best general diet foods for better health—I will **predict average ratings** based on diet-related metrics.
-This prediction problem also addresses the research question of the previous sections, **Do healthier diets tend to have higher ratings?**
+This prediction problem also addresses the research question of the previous sections (Do healthier diets tend to have higher ratings?).

-Accordingly, this prediction problem requires a multiclass classification model.
-Since `'avg_rating'` is an ordinal qualitative variable of values `1, 2, 3, 4, 5`, this predictive model should be able to predict any average rating in this range.
+This prediction problem requires a multiclass classification model.
+The response variable is `'avg_rating'`, as it provides more comprehensive insights into public preferences, and the results of the hypothesis test suggest that average ratings may be tied to diet specificity.
+Since this variable is an qualitative ordinal variable of values `1, 2, 3, 4, 5`, this predictive model should be able to predict any average rating in this range.

-The response variable is `'avg_rating'`, as it provides more comprehensive insights into public preferences.
-Additionally, the results of the hypothesis test suggest that average ratings may be tied to diet specificity.
+**NOTE:** 2777 average ratings are missing.
+Since this missing data is only a fraction of the entire dataset, I will drop these rows for this problem.

-As seen in the EDA, the distributions of ratings and diet-related metrics (such as macronutrients) tend to be highly skewed.
-Therefore, I will use the F1-score to evaluate the model's performance, as this metric considers these class imbalances.
+As seen in the EDA, the distribution of average ratings tend to be highly skewed.
+Therefore, I will use both accuracy and F1-score to evaluate the model's performance: accuracy to assess the model performance overall, and F1 to assess the model performance per class—those being `1, 2, 3, 4, 5`.
+Additionally, I will split the dataset into 75% training and 25% testing data.

+At the time of prediction, the data I would know is only the information recorded in the `recipes` dataset.
+These data are recorded when the recipe is submitted and published online.
+The most relevant data for this predictive model is their nutritional values (`'nutrition'`) and descriptive tags (`'tags'`) for identifying diet specificity.

 ## Baseline Model

+For the baseline model, I used a Random Forest Classifier using the features `'calories (#)'` and `'diet'`.
+These data consist of quantitative numerical and qualitative nomial values, respectively.

+As described in the EDA, `'calories (#)'` has many outliers.
+Consequently, I use a `RobustScaler` to address this skew for the model.
+For `'diet'`, I one hot encode the diet types.
+Since many recipes are appropriate for multiple diets and are thus stored as lists, I use a count vectorizer to perform this transformation.
+Since `CountVectorizer` is commonly used on text string data, I also use a `FunctionTransformer` to clean the data, joining the lists into a string or an empty string if `np.nan`.
+This ensures that the vectorizer works as intended.

+For this model, the accuracy is **0.813**, and the F1 scores for each rating are: **0.119, 0.276, 0.35 , 0.603, 0.883**.
+Even though the accuracy is 81%, this metric does not consider the skew towards higher average ratings.
+The scores for lower average ratings, `1, 2, 3`, are relatively low compared to `4` and `5`, where the model's performance improves significantly because of the aforementioned skew towards higher ratings.
+This imbalance will be addressed in the final model.

 ## Final Model